About Us

 Background

-Jamie and I were introduced some years ago by a mutual friend as we both made mobiles.
-Jamie now works as a Deputy Head at our local comprehensive school and I develop the art projects.
-In 2012 we were commissioned to make four large-scale mobiles for the three floor atrium space at John Lewis in Stratford, East London and this had a significant influence on our practice.
-For this commission, ‘An Exaltation of Larks’, we used the skylark to celebrate the concept of migration and how Newham is one of the most diverse boroughs in the country.
-Since then we generally always make several pieces which form different series evolving out of a story or a theme.
+We were introduced some years ago by a mutual friend as we both made mobiles.
+Jamie now works as a Deputy Head at our local comprehensive school and Juliet develops the art projects (full curriculum vitae).
+In 2012 we were commissioned to make four large-scale mobiles for the three floor atrium space at John Lewis in Stratford, East London and this had a significant influence on determining our practice and the process of making our work.

 Gallery representation